Skip to content

 Pleiades interface daughterboard snap-in

-Occupying a spare voice module slot (preferably slot 12) in your SDS7, all you need to do is remove the SDS7's front panel to access Pleiades.
+Occupying a spare voice module slot (preferably slot 12) in your SDS7, all you need to do is remove the SDS7's main front panel to access Pleiades.
 This makes battery monitoring and changing simple.
 Pleiades also has switches and an LED which, if you have uniPulse installed, provide full access to some cool uniPulse functions.

 Like all my upgrades and modifications, Pleiades doesn't require any holes to be drilled into your SDS7.
 You won't have to cut any PCBs or carry out any 'hacks' that will permanently change your SDS7.
 In fact, Pleiades can be easily removed thereby returning your Simmons SDS7 to factory.
 MIDI access for example, is via the pad trigger input of the voice module that's occupied by the Pleiades board.
 A XLR to 5-way DIN cable is included with the Pleiades kit.
 As I said... no holes need to be drilled!
 Cool, eh? 🙂

-Pleiades has two batteries connected in parallel
+Pleiades has two AA battery holders connected in parallel

 Excluding the Tubbutec uniPulse, Pleiades is supplied with everything you need for a smooth install and a fully illustrated and detailed installation manual is available after purchase.